 Keeping up with your oral hygiene necessitates that you visit the dentist every six months.
-These visits are dental exams by default, their frequency determined by the health of your mouth.
+These preventive dentistry visits are dental exams by default, their frequency determined by the health of your mouth.
 Your dental exam and dental cleaning may be scheduled together.
-The dentist will visually inspect your mouth's hard and soft tissues for abnormalities.
+The dentist will visually inspect your mouth's hard and soft tissues for abnormalities as part of normal periodontal maintenance and care.
 The cleaning will almost always follow the dental exam.
 Dental exams may not be required every time you visit the dentist.
 The American Dental Association recommends having a dental exam every six months.
 If you are looking for a primary dentist, reach out to the offices of Masci & Hale Advanced Aesthetic and Restorative Dentistry.

 Discussing Concerns With Your Dentist